 Common reasons for requesting forbearance are:

-- Refer to your loan servicer for more examples.
+Refer to your loan services for more examples.

 You may be given an automatic forbearance under certain circumstances: processing a forbearance or deferment, cancellation, changing payment plan, consolidating or if put on active duty in the military.